arakilian0/dotatom/README.md

 ## Install
 Requirements: **git, node, atom**

 Run the following command to see if all requirements are met.
-You should be looking for 3 things, git, apm, and npm.
+You should be looking for 3 things: git, apm, and npm.
 If there all listed and have version numbers, all requirements are met.

 ```
 apm -v